Therapy Spotlight: Intensives

 Jack struggled throughout last school year and experienced significant stress in the classroom.
 In addition, Jack was frequently unable to remember peers’ names, required prompting to sustain eye contact with peers or adults during interactions, and often demonstrated a stress response when asked to help with chores around the house.
 He could not pump a swing, tie his shoes, or complete a jumping jack which also impacted him socially.

-Although summer was an ideal time for intensive therapy, Leaps & Bounds offers this throughout the year for children who need an extra boost or parents who would like to see the quickest progress.
-Your child’s fall break may be an ideal time to take advantage of this opportunity!
+Summer is an ideal time for intensive therapy however, Leaps & Bounds offers this throughout the year for children who need an extra boost or parents who would like to see the quickest progress.
 Please contact your child’s therapist or the front office to determine if an intensive would be appropriate for your child.